chaos-polymtl/lethe/doc/source/examples/rpt/particle-fem-reconstruction/particle-fem-reconstruction.rst

 Detector parameters
 ^^^^^^^^^^^^^^^^^^^^

-In the subsection ``detector parameters``, we specify the file that contains the position of the detectors face center and the position of a point inside the detectors on their axis.
-In The detector parameters are described in the :doc:`../../../parameters/rpt/detector_parameters` documentation page.
+In the subsection ``detector parameters``, we specify the file that contains the position of the detectors' face center and the position of a point inside the detectors on their axis.
+The detector parameters are described in the :doc:`../../../parameters/rpt/detector_parameters` documentation page.

 .. code-block:: text